Mind-Sports-Games/playstrategy-bot/wiki/Configure-lichess-bot.md

     - `max_depth`: The maximum number of moves a bot plays before it stops consulting the book.
 If `max_depth` is 3, then the bot will stop consulting the book after its third move.
 - `online_moves`: This section gives your bot access to various online resources for choosing moves like opening books and endgame tablebases.
 This can be a supplement or a replacement for chess databases stored on your computer.
 There are four sections that correspond to four different online databases:
     1. `chessdb_book`: Consults a [Chinese chess position database](https://www.chessdb.cn/), which also hosts a xiangqi database.
-    2. `lichess_cloud_analysis`: Consults [Lichess's own position analysis database](https://lichess.org/api#operation/apiCloudEval).
+    2. `playstrategy_cloud_analysis`: Consults [PlayStrategy's own position analysis database](https://playstrategy.org/api#operation/apiCloudEval).
-    3. `lichess_opening_explorer`: Consults [Lichess's opening explorer](https://lichess.org/api#tag/Opening-Explorer).
+    3. `playstrategy_opening_explorer`: Consults [PlayStrategy's opening explorer](https://playstrategy.org/api#tag/Opening-Explorer).
-    4. `online_egtb`: Consults either the online Syzygy 7-piece endgame tablebase [hosted by Lichess](https://lichess.org/blog/W3WeMyQAACQAdfAL/7-piece-syzygy-tablebases-are-complete) or the chessdb listed above.
+    4. `online_egtb`: Consults either the online Syzygy 7-piece endgame tablebase [hosted by PlayStrategy](https://playstrategy.org/blog/W3WeMyQAACQAdfAL/7-piece-syzygy-tablebases-are-complete) or the chessdb listed above.
     - `max_out_of_book_moves`: Stop using online opening books after they don't have a move for `max_out_of_book_moves` positions.
 Doesn't apply to the online endgame tablebases.
     - `max_retries`: The maximum amount of retries when getting an online move.
     - `max_depth`: The maximum number of moves a bot can make in the opening before it stops consulting the online opening books.
 If `max_depth` is 5, then the bot will stop consulting the online books after its fifth move.